thecasualcoder/hashistack/demo/README.md

 What is covered?
 - Consul for service discovery
-- Fabio for consul aware web server
+- Traefik for consul aware web server